-- If we want to find the minimum point in multi-dimensional space, it's much harder than our those 1D examples given above. - Many numerical algorithms have been developed in order to find the minimum point for various problems. (or, the best algorithm could be question dependent.) - Some named methods: Downhill method, Conjugate gradient, Steepest Descent, Simplex method, Quasi-Newton method, etc. - We will not discuss about how to write the code by yourself, instead, we are going to use the standard tools in SciPy directly!
+- If we want to find the minimum point in multi-dimensional space, it's much harder than our those 1D examples given above. - Many numerical algorithms have been developed in order to find the minimum point for various problems. (or, the best algorithm could be question dependent!) - Some named methods: Downhill method, Conjugate gradient, Steepest Descent, Simplex method, Quasi-Newton method, etc... - Given the complexity of those named algorithms (in particular many of methods require gradient calculation), we will not discuss how to write the code by ourselves, instead just going to use the standard tools in SciPy directly!